sakin041/Cood-Book/README.md

 # Cood-Book

-Share Code is a web project based on HTML, CSS and PHP and for database MySQL is used.
+Cood-Book is a web project based on HTML, CSS and PHP and for database MySQL is used.
 It is mainly a code storage and sharing platform.
 Users can follow other users.

 The main features of this project are given :